vakesz/SKIES-Page/_pages/issues.md

 ### Notifications may not be delivered reliably

 - Push notifications may fail to arrive in some cases
-- Currently investigating delivery issues in 0.5
+- Known issue persisting in 0.5, actively investigating

 ## How to Report Issues